 I met with the oncologist on September 27th, and she had me go for a whole body bone scan on October 5th and CT scans on October 10th.
 The news was good.
 There is no evidence of metastatic disease so the cancer has not spread.
-There is no lymph node involvement.
-Sending up prayers of thanks to God!

 Appointments with the oncologist and the surgeon followed.
 While we were with the oncologist, we discussed possible treatment options.
 She doesn’t want to stage the cancer until it is removed by the surgeon — right breast mastectomy.
 Once it is staged, we will determine the final treatment plan.
-However, she did mention that due to the size of the tumor and because is is an invasive cancer, I will probably have chemo, radiation and anti-hormone treatment.
+However, she did mention that due to the size of the tumor and because it is an invasive cancer, I will probably have chemo, radiation and anti-hormone treatment.
 She mentioned that the chance I will get new cancer in the left breast is 1% per year and increases at that percentage, so 5% after 5 years, 10% after 10 years, etc. The chance of the cancer recurring on other parts of the body (soft tissues) is 5-6%.

 It was a lot to think about and very overwhelming.
 After waiting anxiously for the doctors to coordinate their schedules, I finally got the call…my mastectomy was scheduled for Tuesday, November 13th, 2018.
 The general surgeon will remove my right breast and the plastic surgeon will place an expander that will hold the space in my breast until I can have breast reconstruction.